morucci/repoxplorer/README.md

 ### Sanitize author identities

-It often happen authors use mulitple identities (email) when they contribute.
-You can then use the file idents.yaml to define email belong to a contributor.
+It often happens authors use mulitple identities (multiple emails) when they contribute to a project.
+You can use the file idents.yaml to define emails that belong to a contributor.
+RepoXplorer will use that file to group contributions with multiple emails under a single identity.

 In the example below contributions from both author emails 'john.doe@server' and 'jdoe@server' will be stacked for John Doe.